johntitus/node-horseman/Readme.md

 horseman.close();
 ```

 ## API

 #### new Horseman(options)
 Create a new instance that can navigate around the web.

 The available options are:
+* `clientScripts` an array of local javascript files to load onto each page.
 * `timeout`: how long to wait for page loads, default `5000ms`.
 * `interval`: how frequently to poll for page load state, default `50ms`.
 * `port`: port to mount the phantomjs instance to, default `12301`.